 The UK court is careful to ensure that a foreign surrogate understands any documents she is asked to sign, and that the formalities have been properly complied with.
 In Re D and L (2012), an Indian surrogate mother could not be found to give consent and the High Court ultimately waived the requirement because every effort had been made, but this remains the only reported parental order ever granted without the surrogate's consent.

 Most international surrogacy cases involve payments of more than expenses to the surrogate and any agency.
-Since UK law expects parents to pay no more than reasonable expenses, the court must agree to 'authorise' any payments before it can make a parental order.
-The High Court's first three international surrogacy cases (Re X and Y (foreign surrogacy) 2008, Re S (2009) and Re L (2010)) still set the framework the court applies.
+To make a parental, the court must agree to 'authorise' any payments which exceed reasonable expenses.
+The High Court's first three international surrogacy cases (Re X and Y (foreign surrogacy) 2008, Re S (2009) and Re L (2010)) set the framework the court still applies.
 The court has said it would not refuse an order which was in the child's best interests unless the case was one of the 'clearest abuse of public policy'.
 However the court makes each decision on a case-by-case basis.

 One or both of the applicants for a parental order must be 'domiciled' in a part of the United Kingdom, Channel Islands or Isle of Man.
 Domicile relates, not to where you are living or your citizenship status, but to a much wider assessment of where your permanent home is.

 If you are British and living abroad, you will need to confirm your continuing links with the UK and intention to return.
 In the case of CC v DD (2014) a couple living in France was given a parental order after being satisfied that the British mother had retained her English domicile of origin.